Temporomandibular Disorders (TMJ) and Physical Therapy

 Based on this information provided there is little evidence in the use of splint therapy, strengthening exercises, electro-therapy and massage in the management of TMD.
 Based on the available research a combination of mobilization and manipulation of the neck and jaw, dryneedling and combination of acupuncture or electro-acupuncture can be useful in the management of TMD.

-At Revive we have therapists, chiropractor and massage therapist who are trained in the management of TMD.
+At Revive Spine and Sport Physiotherapy Clinic in Edmonton, we have therapists, chiropractors and massage therapists who are trained in the management of TMD.
 All therapists treating TMD are trained in spinal/ TMJ mobilizations/manipulations.